 How will classes be conducted?

-In an effort to maximize student success, NEO will resume holding face-to-face classes for fall 2020.
+In an effort to maximize student success, NEO will be holding face-to-face classes for spring 2021.
 Classes will be offered in face-to-face (with Hyflex option), Online, Online Live, and Hybrid formats, a majority of course delivery will take place in a traditional face-to-face format.

 - Online: This format has no scheduled class meetings and is delivered exclusively through Canvas.
 The pace of material and resources is set by the instructor.